 Burley is a village with a unique character, with connections to witches, smugglers and dragons (yes dragons, no it’s not a typo).
 The relatively modern White Buck Inn, Burley doesn’t let it’s lively and historic village down.
-Built at the turn of the 20th century it has a story or two of it’s own.
+It is built at the turn of the 20th century and has a story or two of it’s own.
+It’s a great place to eat if you are visiting the New Forest on a day trip.
+Burley is in the heart of the New Forest so you’ll have them wandering nearby.

-We had just driven through the colourful heathlands of the New Forest, where ponies and cattle roam freely.
+We had just driven through the colourful heathlands of the New Forest and come face to face with the New Forest Ponies And Cattle which are free to roam.
 Burley village, in fact, still practices ‘Commoning’ the traditional practice of allowing the animals to graze openly.

 So, as we entered the driveway of the White Buck Inn we already felt unwound by this old and special custom.